-If a younger patient is still invested in hair restoration surgery, the above methods can help stabilize hair loss until surgery is a better option.
+If a younger patient still wants hair restoration surgery, the above methods can help stabilize hair loss until surgery is a better option.
 In the meantime, you can learn more about hair loss prevention here.

 4. Everyone is Different

 We generally recommend that patients wait until after they’re 25 to dive into the process of hair restoration surgery.
+However, there really is no hair restoration age limit.
 All of the listed non-surgical options are a great way to start the process and slow down hair loss until your doctor feels the procedure would be advantageous to your hair growth goals.
 We find that there are greater chances of success in patients over 40 years old.
 However, once again – every case is different and may yield different results.

 We want to work with you to find the best option.
 We take our jobs seriously and want to give you advice that will help you get the most bang for your buck.
-If you’re ready to start the process, click below!
+So, if you’re ready to start the process, click below!